benjivds/angular4BaseAdminSite/README.md

 This is a base template for quick start with Front and Back module in Angular don't know if it's the best way or it's just working for me

+## Why the home component

+Maybe the name is wrong should be named splash page you can put it in app-routing.module.ts to make it the home page and use it with a different format then your site